Netherlands Car Brands

 Waaijenberg Logo

-The Dutch company Waaijenberg produces compact cars that are not able to develop high speed and can not drive on highways.
+The Dutch company Waaijenberg produces compact cars that cannot be developed at high speed or driven on highways.
 The slow microcars are designed for disabled drivers and wheelchair users.
 The first specialized vehicle appeared in Waaijenberg’s lineup in 1978, 12 years after the automaker was founded.

 LandFighter